4 Surprising Reasons You May Be Anxious

 WHAT TO DO: Up your dietary intake by including foods like salmon, leafy greens, eggs, liver, legumes, brown rice, oats, sunflower seeds, trout, chickpeas, papaya, melon, avocado, nuts, mango.

 WHAT TO TAKE: Enhanced Nootropics.
-Loaded with the bioactive forms of the essential B vitamins for mood, stress, and nervous system function, this mood-boosting formula also has a lofty dose of Ashwagandha, an extensively studied Ayurvedic herb that has been shown to improve mood and adaptation to stress.
+Loaded with the bioactive forms of the essential B vitamins for psycholgical and cognitive health, this mood-supporting formula also has a lofty dose of Ashwagandha, an extensively studied Ayurvedic herb that has been shown to support emotional wellbeing and our ability to adapt to stress.

 2. You may have a food intolerance or sensitivity.